Update on latest news

-Please use the form below to register your interest in this campaign (you will receive confirmation by return within 48 hours).
+Please use the form below to register your interest in this campaign.
 You will be given free Associate Membership of ShareSoc unless you opt not to receive it, if you are not already a Member.
 Note that you may omit your telephone number, if you prefer not to disclose it, but we do need a postal address as we may need to send you forms for signature if we requisition an EGM or resolutions.

 You can also use the form below to make a voluntary contribution via any debit or credit cards.
 Note that any funds contributed specifically to this campaign will be recorded separately and will only be spent on this campaign.
 You can also donate by cheque or by other means if you prefer –